Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Fuck it.
 That shit was *awful* but he knew instinctively he needed a second, this one with stimulants.
 The second one tasted, in the words Firth had once used, like being face-fucked by a lime.

 He could already feel the sugar rush hitting him but that wasn’t gonna stop anything.
-In the back of his mind he idly wondered what a combined adrenalin, glucose, *and* insulin crash was gonna feel like...he’d find out in a moment.
+In the back of his mind he idly wondered what a combined adrenalin, glucose, *and* insulin crash was gonna feel like... he’d find out in a moment.
 Things were *really* starting to get unsteady.

 "...Hey.
 Bro, you need me?
 I gotta fuckin’...recharge…"

 ‘Base looked up.
 God bless him, he knew exactly what was happening. "...I don’t even fuckin’ know how you did any of that," he said.
 "Recover.
 I’ll keep an eye on you."

 Adam felt the fatigue slam into him like a wave, and slumped against the wall.
 He did have the wits for one quick joke, though.
 "Heh.
-I bet...I bet I’ll get some nasty gains from this…"
+I bet...
+I bet I’ll get some nasty gains from this…"

 He drifted out of consciousness before he even finished speaking.